Reply to E-list Messages (Lyris)

 Replying to a list message is just like replying to any email message, except that you must be very careful to check where your reply will go.

 When list owners establish their lists, they decide where replies go.
 If the list has been set up for discussion, replies to messages will most likely go to everyone on the list.
-On the other hand, lists that are set up to distribute information from a central source may be configured so that replies go to the person who sent the original message.
+Lists set up to distribute information from a central source may be configured so that replies go to the person who sent the original message.

 Some email programs, like Outlook, can be configured to override the setting for a list's reply function.
 For example, if the e-list is set up to reply only to the sender, but you tell your email program to "reply to all," your local setting overrides the list's setting and your reply goes to everyone on the list as well as to the sender.